CHILD CUSTODY AND VISITATION

 21. Q. HOW DO I KNOW IF JOINT CUSTODY WILL BE RIGHT FOR ME -- AND OUR CHILD?

 A joint custody arrangement can be a good solution or a bad solution.
-Whether or not such an arrangement is right for you, your spouse and your child, depends entirely on the relationship that all of you have, and this relationship should be carefully considered when you make your decisions concerning custody.
+Whether or not such an arrangement is right for you, the other parent and your child, depends entirely on the relationship that all of you have, and this relationship should be carefully considered when you make your decisions concerning custody.
 You should consider your child's age, temperament and coping style, the current quality and nature of the parent-child relationships, and the practicality of such an arrangement.
-A successful joint custody arrangement requires a great deal of maturity, cooperation and a commitment to making the child's needs a priority.
+A successful joint custody arrangement requires a great deal of maturity and cooperation.
+It also requires a commitment to making the child's needs a priority.
 A very important measure of whether or not joint custody is right for you is whether or not you and the other parent can be good "co-parents."
 Co-parenting requires mutual commitments:

 1. Both parents will continue to be fully involved in making major decisions about their children's health, education, welfare and religion.